-Standards Enquiries and Investigations Statistics - Localism Act 2011

-June 2022 to October 2022
+Standards Enquiries and Investigations Statistics - Localism Act 2011 June 2022 to October 2022

 Status of Complaint Categories Total No. Case No. City, Parish tier Councillor Date Issue First Raised Alleged Breach or Issue Raised Current Position 1.
 No formal complaint or withdrawn 0 2.
 No further action required after consultation with one of the Independent Persons 1 3/22 Parish tier councillor Septemb er 2022 3 allegations concerning the register of interests, financial arrangements and conduct towards an officer Advice provided in relation to interests and councillor given 14 days to update their register of interests.
-This was completed within the timeframe.
-No further action necessary in relation to the register of interests or the remaining complaints as the issues had already been dealt with via other action already taken by the Councillor.
+No further action necessary in relation to the remaining issues which had already been resolved appropriately by other action already taken by the Councillor.

 Status of Complaint Categories Total No. Case No. City, Parish tier Councillor Date Issue First Raised Alleged Breach or Issue Raised Current Position 3.
 Not able to legally pursue complaint 0 4.
 Complaint on hold 0 5.
 Decision as to appropriate action still awaited 0 6.
-Complaints being investigated 6 18/21 Now linked with 31- 35/21 Apr & Dec 21 Various allegations relating to registration/declaration of interests by 7 councillors Investigation completed May 22.
+Complaints being investigated 6 Now linked with 31-35/21 Apr & Dec 21 Various allegations relating to registration/declaration of interests by 7 councillors Investigation completed May 22.
 Complaints relating to 5 councillors dealt with via reminder/warning.
-Hearing for remaining 2 councillors deferred due to non-availability of different parties.
-Hearing scheduled for 12 December 2022.
+Hearing for remaining 2 councillors deferred twice due to non-availability of different parties.
+Hearing scheduled for 31 October 2022.
 Total 7 7 parish tier complaints